 [15] The lack of or partial implementation of retroactive infrastructure reporting should be disclosed.
 When a change in retroactive infrastructure is implemented it is considered a change in accounting principle and must be disclosed in the accounting changes note.
-Return to Reference 15

 [16] If city/county/district uses modified approach for reporting eligible infrastructure assets, then it should describe the approach (i.e., types of assets, etc.).
-Return to Reference 16